 Other main options include rich Persian stews such as the Khorest-e-Bamieh (meaning okra cooked in a tomato-based curry with garlic) and Khoreh-e-Ghureh-o-Bademjan (eggplants braised with baby green grapes in saffron and tomato gravy, S$ 27++).
 Both dishes are served with Basmati rice, and dispute being delicious, they turned out to be a little too oily for our liking.
 The stews however, perfectly complemented the very colourful speciality Sabzi Polo (SGD 25++), which is best described as a Middle Eastern style pulao with raisins and fried onions.
 Shabestan considers Persian rice to be the soul to fine Persian dining, and takes pride in carefully selecting the best grains of rice possible.
 The rice is soaked in salty water for at least 48 hours prior to any preparation, before being finished off with saffron flavouring.

-Tried, Tasted & Drooled Over Desserts
+Tried, Tasted & Drooled Over Desserts at Shabestan

 Save space for something sweet to conclude the decadent meal.
 Your options are going with the regular rich but delicious and not overly sweet Baghlava (SGD 10++), or trying the house special – Faludeh Shirazi & (Persian saffron) Ice Cream (SGD 15++).
 Though Indian falooda is generally soft vermicelli suspended in a milkshake or on ice-cream, the Persian version of falooda dates back to 400 BC, where crispy vermicelli noodles surround frozen wild cherry and rose water syrup, crowned with special homemade pistachio ice cream and pomegranate, along with just a touch of lemon to bring out the sweet flavours.